-- 1. Reviews of each Required Practical you have covered so far in biology with an opportunity to review different aspects of individual practical work; - 2.
+- 1. Review each Required Practical you have covered so far in biology with an opportunity to review different aspects of individual practical work; - 2.
 Exam Question Practice get into the mindset of an examiner!
 Practice some commonly tested exam questions in biology with top tips from our exam board, AQA. - 3.
-Autumn Term Preparation
+Maths for Biology - 4.
+Complete your exam analysis for your end of year exam (make sure this is in purple pen)